awesomebytes/dmp_reem_razer/README.md

-Using the ros package of dmp tests ( http://wiki.ros.org/dmp ) but updated for hydro: https://github.com/makokal/dmp
+Using the ros package of dmp tests ( http://wiki.ros.org/dmp ) but updated for hydro: https://github.com/makokal/dmp Also using razer_hydra package updated from: https://github.com/skohlbr/razer_hydra (Current one in debs sometimes gives: terminate called after throwing an instance of 'std::runtime_error' what():  Time is out of dual 32-bit range
+ And stops working)

 Also plotting with matplotlib the trajectories generated.